How to Season and Clean Cast Iron Skillets

 Store your cast iron in a dry place, ideally with a paper towel inside to absorb moisture.
 Never stack pans without padding between them.

 If you live in a humid climate, wipe the inside with a drop of oil once a week even if you're not using it.
-In professional kitchens, cast iron is often stored on open shelves near ovens—the warmth and air circulation keep them bone-dry.
+In professional kitchens, cast iron is often stored on open shelves near ovens.
+The warmth and air circulation keep them bone-dry.
 At home, avoid storing cast iron in cabinets near the sink or dishwasher, where humidity accumulates.

 Avoid storing when damp.
 Even perfect seasoning can't stop rust under standing moisture.
 Water sitting on the surface will eventually penetrate and oxidize the metal underneath.